Agents API

 This article describes advanced Inspect APIs available for creating evaluations with agents.
 You can also build agents evals using Inspect’s built in Basic Agent or by bridging to an external agent library (see the main Agents article for further details).
 Topics covered in this article include:

-1. Sharing state across solvers and tools
+1. Sharing per-sample state across solvers and tools

 2. Creating a custom tool use loop